Australian Sexuality Expert Deanne Carson Says Parents Should Ask Baby’s Consent Before Changing Their Diaper

 Deanne Carson, an Australian sexuality expert, educator, and speaker, created an uproar on social media with her unusual ideas for parents.
 In an interview on ABC News, Deanne suggested that parents should ask for their child’s consent before changing their dirty diaper.

 Before you shake your head in shock and wonder how an infant would be able to respond to their parent’s request, Carson explained that it is obvious an infant won’t be able to even understand the question, no less give a meaningful reply.
-The purpose of the exercise is to instill a culture of consent into the child from an early age.
+According to Deanne, the purpose of the exercise is to instill a culture of consent into the child from an early age.

-According to Ms. Carson, by asking your baby for permission to change their diaper, the child will respond to the parent’s tone of voice, eye contact, and body language, which will result in a subtle understanding that the child’s response matters.
+By using Ms. Carson’s suggestion and asking the baby for permission to change their diaper, the child will respond to the parent’s tone of voice, eye contact, and body language, which she claims will result in a subtle understanding that the child’s response matters.

 As mentioned in an article in The Independent, Carson explained why she felt it would be beneficial for parents to teach their children the concept of consent from an early age.